Skip to main content

 Normal ScheduleGroupSyncedToWorkloadCluster 108s nova-scheduler Multiple clusters matching policy demo-policy (empty cluster selector): wlc-2,wlc-1; Cluster wlc-2 skipped, does not have enough resources; Picked cluster wlc-1 because it has enough resources;

-- You can verify that green app is running by listing deployment in Nova Control Plane:
+1. We can verify that the green app is running by listing deployments in Nova Control Plane:

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} get deployments -n nginx-group-demo -l color=green